 My parents frequently entertained their friends.

 I don’t even know how to explain that sentence to my adult children.
 I can recall perhaps two or three occasions on which my wife and I set out to entertain, and the memory of those occasions reminds me of why we don’t We inherited all the appurtenances necessary to entertaining, even packed and moved them more than once.
-One tea set has survived and several sets of china, but neither have seen the light of day since the last unpacking.
+More than one tea set has survived and several sets of china, but none have seen the light of day since the last unpacking.